JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 ## 4.Results

-This is a gif images for result video
+This is a gif image for result video

 ![alt text][image3-1]